ETC 7: Language in the Mathematics Classroom, University of Montpellier. Language and Mathematics Education (LME)

 Rationale for the conference

-In the context of the ERME Handbook project, the survey work regarding two decades of ERME research in the domain of mathematics and language has shown the dominance of classroom-based research.
-Since the beginning of ERME, in the working group entitled ‘Social interaction in mathematical learning situations’ and in the present working group, ‘Mathematics and language’ (TWG09), the study of language has seen a shift from distinguishing between the language of the teacher, the language of the students and the language of mathematics, towards a more integrated understanding, with research focusing on the language in interaction and the role of language in meaning making.
-This is exemplified in the shifts in the number of papers and presentations at ETC4 and at CERME11 (Utrecht, 2019), where a growing number of classroom-based papers were presented and discussed in the sessions.
+In the context of the ERME Handbook project, the survey of two decades of ERME research in the field of mathematics and language has revealed a predominance of classroom-based research.
+Since the inception of ERME, within the working group titled “Social Interaction in Mathematical Learning Situations” and in the current working group, “Mathematics and Language” (TWG09), the study of language has shifted from distinguishing between the language of the teacher, the language of the students, and the language of mathematics, toward a more integrated understanding, with research focusing on language in interaction and the role of language in meaning-making.
+This is exemplified by the changes in the number of papers and presentations at ETC4 and at CERME11 (Utrecht, 2019), where a growing number of classroom-based papers were presented and discussed during the sessions.

-In order to understand the contemporary domain and move forward, we need to carefully review the complexity involved when conceptualizing language in this integrated way.
-Intensive discussion framed by review work and new work in the domain has the potential to situate newer work and directions in light of the progress and necessities of the domain.
+In order to understand the current state of the field and move forward, we need to carefully examine the complexities involved in conceptualizing language in this integrated way.
+In-depth discussion, informed by both existing research and new work in the field, has the potential to situate emerging research and new directions within the context of the field’s progress and needs.

-The conference then aims to foster a robust discussion environment.
+The conference aims to foster a vibrant discussion environment.
 The participation of senior researchers alongside postdoctoral researchers and doctoral students is also a key priority.

 First Announcement and Call for Papers